Kishore107/Interview_Genie/README.md

 ## 🙏 Acknowledgments

-- Mistral AI and Anthropic for powering the responses
+- Mistral AI and Anthropic for powering the responses.
-- The React and Vite communities for excellent tools
+- The React and Vite communities for excellent tools.
-- All contributors and users of Interview Buddy
+- All contributors and users of Interview Buddy.